F-Tomas/radiocalibrationtoolkit/README.md

 Thus, you need to install pygdsm (pip install pygdsm); the SSM and ULSA can be installed by cloning them and using the setup.py.
 The pylfmap is now available at pip: `pip install pylfmap`.

-The ULSA is currently tabulated only in the 1-125 MHz range for frequency dependant index.
-The GMOSS up to 400 MHz.
+The ULSA maps with frequency dependent index and GMOSS maps are tabulated up to 400 MHz in 1 MHz steps.

 GMOSS, Haslam, and GSM2008 are without CMB.
 To fix this issue, a value of 2.7255 is added to GMOSS upon reading the tabulated values.
 The Haslam and GSM2008 are fixed for the CMB using a decorator around their `pygdsm` classes.
 So, do not import them manually from `pygdsm`; their fixed versions are imported by